Reveal-Energy-Services/orchid-python-api/README-dev.md

       [configure the Orchid Python API to find the Orchid installation](#configure-the-orchid-python-api)
     - You **must**
       [configure the Orchid Python API to find the Orchid training data](#configure-the-orchid-training-data)
-    - If you are testing a `pipenv` virtual environment
+    - If you are testing a `pipenv` virtual environment or a `conda` environment
         - Navigate to the directory associated with the virtual environment
         - If necessary, activate the virtual environment.
         - Run `copy_orchid_tutorials.exe`.